 Click here for information on PNNL's Salish Sea Model.

 International Collaboration and Knowledge Management

-A team at PNNL has developed Tethys, a global, open-access database that facilitates the exchange of information and data on the environmental effects of both wind and marine renewable energy technologies.
-Tethys was developed to support the U.S. Department of Energy Water Power Technologies Office and the Wind Energy Technologies Office, and functions as a platform for the International Energy Agency Ocean Energy System’s Annex IV Initiative.
-Tethys cultivates a collaborative research space for project developers, regulatory agencies, stakeholders, and researchers from around the world to access and share data, connect with the research community, and propel the industry forward.
-Creators and users of Tethys have a common goal: to detangle and clarify the complex environmental issues associated with MRE and wind energy through the exchange of data and information.
+PNNL developed Tethys, a global, open-access database that facilitates the exchange of information and data on the environmental effects of both wind and marine renewable energy technologies.
+Additionally, Tethys Engineering was developed as a sister program to Tethys and provides an archive for the technical and engineering development of MRE devices.
+These Tethys efforts were developed to support the U.S. Department of Energy Water Power Technologies Office and the Wind Energy Technologies Office, and function as platforms for the International Energy Agency Ocean Energy System’s OES-Environmental Initiative.
+The Tethys knowledge bases cultivate collaborative research spaces for project developers, regulatory agencies, stakeholders, and researchers from around the world to access and share data, connect with the research community, and propel the industry forward.
+Creators and users of Tethys have a common goal: to detangle and clarify the complex environmental issues associated with MRE and wind energy and engineering challenges associated with MRE through the exchange of data and information.